 At Sirens, programming means the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-In our 2020 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
+In our 2021 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Later this month, we’ll review panels, roundtable discussions, and workshops/afternoon classes.
-You can submit a proposal any time from March 16 to May 15.
+We’ve already discussed workshops/afternoon classes; later this month, we’ll review panels, and roundtable discussions.
+Once submissions open in mid-April, you will be able to submit a proposal any time until May 15.

 Papers and lectures are our umbrella terms for a presentation format in which a single presenter or a coordinated team convey research, analysis, or other information.
 Maybe you’re a reader who wants to examine common tropes of origin stories in comic books, or an educator who wants to deconstruct the idea of a literary canon, or a pair of publishing professionals who want to analyze challenges in the publication of fantasy work.
 These approaches to these topics would make terrific papers or lectures.

 The difference between a paper and a lecture, at least to Sirens, is quite small.
 You’re welcome to read a paper, give a slide presentation, or simply speak from your notes.
 Please note that you need not provide your paper or slides as part of the submissions process, though you may want to have us publish them in our compendium following Sirens.